-SCI 110 - Introductory Physics.
+SCI 110 - Introduction to Physics.
 4 Credits.
-This course is to introduce non-science majors to applications of physics in life, emphasizing conceptual understanding of basic principles in classical and modern physics that includes critical thinking and problem solving exercises.
+This course introduce's non-science majors to applications of physics in life, emphasizing conceptual understanding of basic principles in classical and modern physics that include critical thinking and problem solving exercises.
 The problem solving exercises will not require memorization of formulas but rather the understanding and application of them.
-(PR: MAT 135; MAT 145 or MAT 145E)
+(PR: MAT 135, 145 or 145E)